 - Background File Check

 - Been Verified

 - Yellow Pages

-All your private information should be removed that is readily accessible on the Internet.
-For example:
+All private information should be removed that is readily accessible on the Internet.
+This includes:

 - Current and former addresses

 - Former places of employment

 An experienced online privacy solutions team scans the internet for sites that contain this information.